fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS3Images.rst

     # The result is an array of Objects.
 Each Object is a Dictionary.

+    # Let's see how many products correspond to our query
+    wasdi.wasdiLog(f'Your query identified {len(aoProductsFoundArray)} products')

     # If we have results
     if len(aoProductsFoundArray) > 0:
         # as an example, let's print the filename of the first product we found
         wasdi.wasdiLog(f'{aoProductsFoundArray[0]["fileName"]}')

 What it does: